mmbase/mmbase-oldimport/contributions/CMSContainer_Portlets/portlets-jforum/README.txt

 INSTALL GUIDE:

-To install JForum Portlet,there is three step operation you should do.
+To install JForum Portlet, there are three steps you should do.

 Step 1 :
 Add the dependencies below to your maven project.xml.